jahammo2/interview_katas/javascript/README.md

 ```
 /coin_changer/src/js/app.js
 ```
-This code will get the first test to pass:
+This code will get the first test to pass in coin_changer:
 ```
 app.createChange = function (num) {
  return [];